Best Mattress 2026

 “I’m normally someone who feels every little movement, but the Nectar is one of the best mattresses I’ve tested to date,” Livvi said.
 “Aside from when he got out of bed, I didn’t feel Kenny move.”

-Although the Nectar received high scores in every category, it isn’t necessarily a perfect fit for all sleepers.
+Although the Nectar received high scores in almost every category, it isn’t necessarily a perfect fit for all sleepers.
 We think this mattress is best suited for side sleepers, back sleepers, and couples who sleep hot or are easily disturbed by motion.
 We don’t recommend this mattress for folks with mobility concerns or stomach sleepers.

 People needing a sturdy surface to bear down on in the morning may find the cooling cover too slippery to grip.
 Meanwhile, strict stomach sleepers may experience pressure buildup around their backs, as Dr. Joe Tedesco, licensed physical therapist and Sleepopolis’ chief medical product tester, explains.
 “I wouldn’t necessarily recommend this for stomach sleepers,” he said.
 “Your pelvis won’t sink much, and you stay anatomically neutral, but on your stomach, you want to be slightly posteriorly tilted to prevent back pain.”